-There are a lot of benefits to be gained from containerization if you haven’t already made the progression yet.
+There are a lot of benefits to be gained from containerization if you haven’t already made the progression yet from virtual machines.
 Development teams can move at a much faster pace with containers running microservices.
 The transition from on-premise development servers to cloud environments is more seamless thanks to platforms like Kubernetes.
 As well as K8s, we also have robust cloud computing solutions like Google Cloud, Microsoft Azure, and Amazon Web Services natively supporting containers.

 Moving from virtual machines to containers is a logical step in today’s modern software development world—especially given the fact that recent trends are geared towards application architecture being microservice-oriented.
 If you want to modernize your apps and take them to the next level, making the switch to a container-based environment is the first thing to do.
 There are multiple approaches to choose from and different ways to move from VMs to containers; we are going to discuss them in this article.